DEFRA/software-development-standards/docs/standards/development_language_standards.md

 JSDoc should be used selectively as overuse can lead to the opposite effect, making code harder to read and maintain.

 ### When to use TypeScript
+- When the above JSDoc criteria have been met _and_ one or more of the following apply
 - Complex, deeply nested domain models that change frequently
 - Heavy use of generics or polymorphic behaviour that cannot be easily expressed in JSDoc
 - Persistent runtime errors caused by type-related issues